cncf/tag-security/assessments/projects/openkruise/self-assessment.md

   configuration updates or scaling within the Kubernetes clusters managed by OpenKruise.
 - Recommended Mitigations
-- Use an encrypted log management system to merge logs from various OpenKruise operations to establish a comprehensive audit trail for all actions taken in the environment.
+- Enable the auditing logs of Kubernetes apiserver so any request to OpenKruise is logged.

 #### Information Disclosure:

 - Threat-05-I: Vulnerability Exploitation Through User Reports
-- OpenKruise relies on user-reporting of vulnerabilities through Gmail or GitHub Issues.
+- OpenKruise relies on user-reporting of vulnerabilities through Gmail or GitHub.
 If a user discovers a bug and reports it, an attacker may find a way to view such reports and exploit the bug before it can be fixed.
 - Recommended Mitigations
+- Report vulnerability via github security page or private email
 - Encrypt all logs of vulnerability reports sent by users to OpenKruise and implement strict access controls to prevent unauthorized access to the log storage.